What is the Estrobolome?

 An imbalance in estrogen can cause a variety of concerning issues.

-Females with too much estrogen can experience weight gain, mood swings, depressed or anxious moods, exhaustion, heavy menstrual bleeding, hair loss, fibrocystic or cancerous growth in breast tissue.
-Males with too much estrogen can experience overgrowth of breast tissue, erectile dysfunction (ED), infertility, and prostate cancer .
+Females with too much estrogen can experience weight gain, mood swings, low or worried moods, exhaustion, heavy menstrual bleeding, hair loss, abnormal growths in breast tissue.
+Males with too much estrogen can experience overgrowth of breast tissue, sexual dysfunction, infertility, and poor prostate health .

 Too-low levels of estrogen can also create havoc to your health.
-Females that don’t have enough estrogen often experience irregular periods, hot flashes, vaginal dryness and pain during intercourse, a depressed mood, and an increase in urinary tract infections (UTIs).
-Low estrogen levels in males often present as weight gain, fatigue, or a depressed mood .
+Females that don’t have enough estrogen often experience irregular periods, hot flashes, vaginal dryness and uncomfortable intercourse, a low mood, and trouble with the urinary tract.
+Low estrogen levels in males often present as weight gain, fatigue, or a low mood .
 Low bone density (or osteoporosis) can be a result of low estrogen in males and females .

 How is Gut Health related to Hormonal Balance?